Hgoatly/Discover-Skane/README.md

 - **404 Error Page:** A custom 404 error page has been designed in order to help the user find their way back to the site in the event of a 404 error.

+- **Favicon:** A favicon of the Skåne flag has been created for the site, so that the appropriate tab is clearly visible in the user's browser.

 ### Colours Used:

 - **Site Logo and Section Titles:** The colour #4f4646, which is brown/grey, was chosen as the background colour, as it has a neutral, but somewhat 'Scandinavian' feel to it.
 It is also a